ngynduc/forenotes/docs/forenotes_phase2_docs/MITRE_MAPPING.md

 Suggested behavior:

 * All incident members can read graph/matrix.
-* Analysts and response leads can create manual links.
+* Analysts and commanders can create manual links.
-* Link creator, response lead, or commander can delete links.
+* Link creator, admin, or commander can delete links.
 * Derived links cannot be deleted directly.

 ## Agent-Browser Testing Criteria